CityofToronto/bdit_data-sources/gis/text_to_centreline/README.md

 ii) Directionality matters.
 Northbound and Southbound route between two intersection are of different centrelines such as the Allen Rd. \
 iii) The error message `line_locate_point: 1st arg isn't a line` returned for 49 distinct id's.
 This mostly occurs when trying to slice a multilinestring.

-To be honest, since the new process is rather different from her process, it is hard to say if those problems are solved.
-However, I believe that her outstanding problem is kind of related to some issues that I have encountered with my new processes but have not been solved yet.
-I will list down the issue below, how I found the issue and some idea on how we can tackle them.
+To be honest, since the new process is rather different from Chelsea's process, it is hard to say if those problems are solved.
+However, her outstanding problem is kind of related to some issues that have been encountered with the new processes but may not have been solved yet.
+The issues are listed below, followed by how they are found and how one could tackle them.

 ## Where did the bylaws fail